carpentries-incubator/managing-computational-projects/episodes/03-setup.md

 There are many community-driven resources, guidance and opportunities in open science that provided structured support to learn about open science.
 For instance, [FOSTER Open Science](https://www.fosteropenscience.eu/learning/what-is-open-science/#/id/5ab8ea32dd1827131b90e3ac) provides an introductory course to help your team members understand what open science is and why it is something you should care about.
 Another hands-on opportunity is provided by [Open Life Science](https://openlifesci.org), which is a 16-week long training and mentoring for anyone in research interested in going through the programme to apply open science practices systematically in their research projects.

+Open doesn't mean sharing everything, but making it 'as open as possible and as closed as necessary.
+Your research can still be reproducible without all parts necessarily being open.
+Research projects that use sensitive data should be more careful and follow research data management plans closely (discussed in the next chapter).

 ## Conclusion